 To curtail what the Government views as an excessive use of tax reliefs, it introduced a limit on all uncapped income tax reliefs on 6 April 2013.
 For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25% of income (or GBP50,000, whichever is greater).
 Again, any individual wanting to obtain tax reliefs in excess of GBP50,000 should seek advice first.

 What are the tax reimbursement methods generally used by employers in the United Kingdom?

 The most common form of tax reimbursement is current year gross-up.
 This enables the tax payable by the employer and the income to which it relates to be dealt with together in the same year’s tax calculation.

 How are estimates/prepayments/withholding of tax handled in the United Kingdom?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.

 As well as salary, an employee will often be provided with benefits-in-kind.
-These benefits are reported on forms P11D.
+These benefits can be “payrolled” (except accommodation and cheap loans) or reported annually on form P11D.
 Forms P11D must be provided to employees and HMRC by 6 July following the end of the tax year.

-In broad terms, if the tax paid through PAYE is less than 80 percent of the final total tax liability and the employee is not dealt with under Modified PAYE, the employee is required to make payments on account in respect of the subsequent tax year’s liability (on 31 January in that year, and on 31 July following the year-end – see above under Tax Returns and Compliance).
+In broad terms, if the tax paid through PAYE is less than 80% of the final total tax liability and the employee is not dealt with under Modified PAYE, the employee is required to make payments on account in respect of the next year’s liability (on 31 January in that year, and on 31 July following the year-end – see above under Tax Returns and Compliance).

 Nearly all employers who withhold tax under PAYE are required to report details of earnings and deductions to Her Majesty’s Revenue and Customs electronically on or before the time of payment of the earnings to the employee.